Honors Credit Learning Agreement

 Honors Credit Learning Agreements

 There are courses already designated for honors credits on campus, but often, as an engineering student, your schedule may make it difficult fit in these courses.
 Therefore, you may designate any course in your schedule for honors credits.
-The instructor must agree and the HCLA must be filed online.
+The instructor must agree.
+HCLAs may be obtained from the documentation rack outside 206 Engineering Hall.

 Benefits of an HCLA